Choctaw Stadium: History

-On May 20, 2016, the Rangers announced that they intend to move from Globe Life Park to the new Globe Life Field, beginning with the 2020 season.
+On May 20, 2016, the Rangers announced that they intended to move from Globe Life Park to the new Globe Life Field, beginning with the 2020 season.
 The new air conditioned stadium was slated to feature a retractable roof, which many argued could increase stadium revenue from those who would otherwise not want to sit in the heat during games as the season progresses throughout the hot Texas summer, in particular those that occur in the afternoon.
 Voting for the new ballpark began on November 8 (the same day as the 2016 presidential election) for residents in the city limits of Arlington.
 The ballpark was passed with a 60% favorable vote.
 The stadium opened in the 2020 season.

 The new stadium was built south of Globe Life Park, on the site of a surface parking lot between Randol Mill Road and Cowboys Way.
 Space between the new stadium and Globe Life Park was constructed into an entertainment complex called Texas Live!, developed by The Cordish Companies, which, when finished, is slated to include sports bars, restaurants, and a 300-room hotel to be developed in three phases.
 The first phase, dubbed "Rangers Republic", is a two-level venue with multiple restaurants and providing interactive games and authentic memorabilia; the second phase is the Live!
 Arena, a multi-level venue providing restaurants, a performance stage for concerts, and an outdoor beer garden; Arlington Backyard, the third venue to anchor the entertainment district calls for a large, covered venue that could host concerts, charitable functions, and community events.

 Unlike Arlington Stadium, Choctaw Stadium was not demolished.
 Originally, city officials announced that they would redevelop the structure as part of the Texas Live! complex.
 The redevelopment would have retained the ballpark's outfield office complex and facade, and most of the concourse would have been re-purposed.
 Potential uses included redeveloping the concourse for condos and retail, as well as turning the current field into an amphitheater.
 On December 5, 2018, city officials announced that the stadium would become the home of the Dallas Renegades of the new XFL, beginning with the league's debut in 2020.
 North Texas SC, a USL League 1 team also announced they would play at the renovated stadium.
 Many of the park's lower sections, mostly on the third base side, were removed to make room for the rectangular field which sits horizontally when viewed from behind the home plate.
 New seats were then added to where the ballpark's outfield once lay.